Becca-Boop/Chatroom/README.md

 **python client.py [username] [hostname] [port]**

-for example python client.py Lara 127.0.0.1 10000 would allow a client using the username "Lara" to connect to '127.0.0.1' (the local host) via port number 10000
+for example python client.py Lara 127.0.0.1 10000 would allow a client using the username "Lara" to connect to '127.0.0.1' (the local host) via port number 10000.

 ## Commands

-In the client program there are a few basic commands that allow the clients to interact in different ways
+In the client program there are a few basic commands that allow the clients to interact in different ways.

 ### \<all>